jo-makar/matasano/README.md

 # matasano
 Matasano (now NCC Group) crypto challenges' (https://cryptopals.com) solutions

+Note that the git commits are signed to prove that these solutions are my own.

-Briefly these are a collection of exercises that demonstrate attacks on real-world cryptography.
+Briefly, these are a collection of exercises that demonstrate attacks on real-world cryptography.
 The exercises are derived from weaknesses in real-world systems and modern cryptographic constructions covering topics from symmetric ciphers such as AES (in a variety of modes), padding schemes such as PKCS#7, random number generators, hashing algorithmns, asymmetric ciphers such as